 Analyses are performed on selected incoming wastes by EQFL to verify conformance with the approved profile.
 Analytical methods are classified as "Fingerprint Analyses," "Additional Analyses" and "Supplemental Analyses."
 This arrangement allows a progressive decision approach to waste identification enabling EQFL to analyze and to adequately identify the waste and to provide operational controls for the various treatment processes as well as compatibility determinations.
-In addition, a minimum of 10 percent of all waste received will be Quality Assurance (QA) checked for accuracy of classification.
+In addition, a minimum of 10 percent (considered an industry norm) of all waste received will be Quality Assurance (QA) checked for accuracy of classification.
+Any sample failing the 10% QC screen will be further analyzed in detail for the particular parameter(s).

 All incoming waste shipments are subjected to the "Fingerprint Analyses."
 "Fingerprint Analyses" are sufficient to properly verify that the waste received is the same as the waste that was characterized and identified on the pre-acceptance evaluation (waste profile).
 This is not designed to characterize the waste.
 EQFL may perform other "Additional Analyses" or "Supplemental Analyses" to provide further verification of waste characterization.
 "Additional Analyses" and/or "Supplemental Analyses" are performed at the direction of the Facility Management to further identify a waste or to make certain proper handling and treatment can be achieved.
 EQFL management may select these additional and/or supplemental analyses to perform the annual analysis, when fingerprint analyses indicate non-conformance or to provide additional operational control and compatibility determinations.
 A summary of the analytical parameters within each category and their use is provided below